HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 CDNs are utilized for delivering static content such as images, stylesheets, JavaScript, and fonts.
 This kind of content doesn’t change frequently, making it a good candidate for caching on a CDN’s proxy servers.
 CDNs provide better performance for delivering non static content as well as they often optimize the routes and use most efficient transport mechanisms.

-Compared to the year 2021(Figure 2) we found that the usage of CDN has been steadily increasing.
-There was a large bump in CDN usage for the content served from sub-domains (Figure 1, increase of almost 10%).
-These are some of the potential reasons that can be attributed to his rise.
+Compared to the year 2021([2021 chapter](../2021/cdn)) we found that the usage of CDN has been steadily increasing.
+There was a large bump in CDN usage for the content served from sub-domains.
+These are some of the potential reasons that can be attributed to this rise.

+* Post pandemic, many businesses took a large portion of their physical business online.
+This put a lot of strain on their servers and found that it was much more efficient to server the static content through CDNs for offloading through caching and faster delivery.
+* This increase was not seen in 2021([2021 chapter](../2021/cdn)) as many businesses were still trying to figure out the optimal solution for their problem.

+* Sites relied on serving third party content through third party domains instead of their own domains.
+The fact that the amount of content served from third party domains increased by 3% during this period supports this assumption.

+Regarding the base HTML page the traditional pattern has been to serve the base HTML from the origin and this pattern has continued as majority of base pages continue to be served from the origin.
+However, there has been a 4% increase in the base pages being served from CDNs.
+The trend of base HTML pages being served from the CDN is on the rise.
+These can be the reason behind the rise
+* CDNs can improve load time of  the base HTML page that can be of high importance to improve the customer experience and keep the user engaged.
+* It is simpler and faster to load the base page from CDN using the DNS provided by CDN providers.
+* It is easier to plan BCP and Disaster Recovery if most of the content including the base HTML page is pushed through CDNs.
+CDNs often provide a failover functionality to automatically switch to the alternative site once the primary site becomes unstable or unavailable.

 {{ figure_markup(